Skip to content

 wait_time: 1000 # Optional: Time (in seconds) the agent waits for MCP server response

 tool_call_interval: 3 # Optional: Add time interval (seconds) between tool calls to avoid bot detection.
+Default is 1 second.

-show_tool_progress: True # Optional: Display tool call waiting signal
+show_tool_progress: true # Optional: Display tool call waiting signal

 llm_config: # Optional inherit from UtilityAgent : Change LLM modal for current agent best for MCP calling performance

-model: "Qwen/Qwen3-32B" # Default is Llama-3.1-70B
+model: "Qwen/Qwen3-32B" # Default is `openai/gpt-oss-120b`.

-magic_prompt: | # Optional inherit from UtilityAgent: Overwrite the agent prmopt for specific task requirement.
+magic_prompt: | # Optional inherit from UtilityAgent: Overwrite the agent prompt for specific task requirement.

 Your task is to provide the user's travel tips with help **Must** from calling MCP tools.